Bømlo: Sports

 Many local youths are active in some form of sport or activity, either as a hobby, as part of education, or sometimes even with the specific goal of becoming a professional.

 Association football is one of the most popular sports played by the male population on the island.
 In recent years, there has been an increasing number of female footballers as well.
 Children often start playing football at an early age, and many play active for several years.
 As their skills develop, they are systematically graded up (or down) in divisions, a type of ranking system.
 Notable soccer players, such as Arne Larsen Økland, Geirmund Brendesæter, and Gunnar Meling, started their careers in Bremnes IL, one of the local sports clubs.
 Former top player and current coach for SK Brann, Mons Ivar Mjelde, had a brief stay at Moster IL.

 Other popular sports and activities include team handball, motocross, athletics, shooting sports, social dance, floorball, baton twirling, rhythmic gymnastics, swimming, and martial arts.

+Population

 Industry and economy

 Wärtsilä, Eidesvik Offshore, Brandasund fiskeforedling, and Bremnes Seashore are notable industries, all of which are active in industries somehow related to the ocean.
 This, as well as tourism and agriculture, constitutes the main industries of Bømlo.

 The economy of Bømlo is largely sustained by Eidesvik Offshore, Wärtsilä, fishing industry, tourism and general offshore related work.